xyz8983/DataScienceProjects/HousePricePrediction/Readme.md

 ### Step 5.
-Log transform some skewed numeric variables, dummy transform the category data, Then normalize some variables which contains large range to have 0 mean and 1 std.
+Log transform some skewed numeric variables, dummy transform the category data, then normalize some variables which contains large range to have 0 mean and 1 std.
 These steps are to help the linear regression model get a better performance.

         numeric_var = all_data.dtypes[all_data.dtypes != "object"].index
         skewed_var = training[numeric_var].apply(lambda x: skew(x.dropna())) #compute skewness